-Volunteers must submit a KCDEM Volunteer Application which includes a background check authorization form.
+Requirements: Volunteers must submit a KCDEM Volunteer Application which includes a background check authorization form.
+This can be done online or using a paper version of the application.
 Volunteers must also sign the Volunteer Code of Conduct and submit a suitable picture for their KCDEM Volunteer Badge.

-It is preferred that a volunteer have attended the Severe Weather Shelter Training prior to staffing a shelter shift.
+Training: It is preferred that a volunteer have attended the Severe Weather Shelter Training prior to staffing a shelter shift.
 During times of low volunteer response, new volunteers may be permitted to receive "Just in Time" training by a Site Manager at a shelter location.
 Those volunteers will still need to attend a formal training as soon as possible.

-Volunteers that are registered with the Kitsap County Department of Emergency Management are considered State of Washington Emergency Workers.
+Insurance: Volunteers registered with the Kitsap County Department of Emergency Management are considered State of Washington Emergency Workers.
 This provides them some insurance coverage under the State of Washington Emergency Worker program while on duty at a shelter location.

-\NOTE: If an injury should occur to a volunteer during the operation of the Severe Weather Shelter it should be reported by the Shelter Site Manager IMMEDIATELY to KCDEM on the general line at 360-307-5871 and fill out an incident report form to turn into KCDEM.
+Volunteer Injuries: If an injury should occur to a volunteer during the operation of the Severe Weather Shelter it should be reported to the Shelter Site Manager IMMEDIATELY.